anderzzz/fjarrsyn/docs/source/fjarrsyn_outline.rst

 corresponds to each of the relevant inputs and outputs, as well as the Engine.
 That is the structure of the Instructor.

-An Instructor that is an Organ is executed by invoking the appropriate verb and object.
+An Instructor that is an Organ is executed by invoking the appropriate atomic verb and object.
 The invokation of the verb and object furthermore executes the scaffold map.